clangen/autom8-legacy/readme.md

 4. QT Visual Studio Addin 1.1.11 (http://download.qt.io/official_releases/vsaddin/qt-vs-addin-1.1.11-opensource.exe)
 5. ActiveHome Pro SDK (http://www.starbasestudios.net/ahk/ahsdk_install.exe)

-All other dependencies are included.
+All other dependencies are included in the source.

-The Visual Studio Solution (.sln) assumes the following relative paths:
+The Visual Studio Solution (autom8.sln) assumes the following directory structure:

-1. Boost is installed to: <autom8-src>/../boost_1_60_0/
-2. QT is installed to: <autom8-src>/../qt_4.8.6/
+    ./
+    ../
+        autom8/
+            autom8.sln
+            ...
+        boost_1_60_0/
+            ...
+        qt_4.8.6/
+            ...

-In other words, autom8, Boost and QT share the same root directory.
+That is: autom8, Boost and QT sources all share the same parent directory.

 #### compile ####

 1. Open <autom8-src>/autom8.sln
-2. Compile and run!
+2. Compile and Run

-### linux server with web ui ###
+### Linux server with web admin ui ###

+This needs to be simplified.

 #### intall debian jessie ####

-Use the 32-bit desktop iso. you can also use a Raspberry Pi with Raspbian!
+autom8 works well on Debian Jessie.
+It works especially well on a Raspberry Pi running Raspbian.

 ##### install system-level dependencies: ####